MicrosoftDocs/SupportArticles-docs/support/aspnetcore/lab-2-1-capture-dumps-createdump.md

 ## Goal of this lab

 So far in this troubleshooting series, you've analyzed a crash problem.
-In this lab, you'll be given the chance to analyze a performance problem, and learn how to use createdump and procdump to capture memory dump files manually.
+In this lab, you'll be given the chance to analyze a performance problem, and learn how to use createdump and ProcDump to capture memory dump files manually.

 ## Reproduce the problem